vaishavs/Functional-Programming-C-/03_Std_HOFs/05_type_deduction.md

 g(1);   // error: no matching function for call to 'g(int)'
 ```

 The parameter `T` appears to the left of a `::`, so the compiler would have to invert an arbitrary mapping in order to recover it, which is not something deduction attempts.
-The remedy is either to supply the argument explicitly by writing `g<int>(1)` or to restructure the signature so that `T` appears in a deducible position.

-A braced list is likewise not deducible for a plain `T` parameter, which is the precise contrast with the behaviour of `auto` described in §2.2.
+A braced list is likewise not deducible for a plain `T` parameter, which is the precise contrast with the behaviour of `auto` described under braced initialisers in Group I.

 ```cpp
 template <class T> void f(T);
 f({1, 2});   // error: no matching function for call to 'f(<brace-enclosed initializer list>)'
 ```

-The remedy here is to declare the parameter as `std::initializer_list<int>` explicitly, or to construct a container at the call site with something like `f(std::vector{1,2})`.

 ### `auto` parameters

-Writing `auto` in a parameter list turns the function into a template, and the parameter is deduced using the by-value rules described in §4.1.
+Writing `auto` in a parameter list turns the function into a template, and the parameter is deduced using the by-value rules described under template parameter deduction above.
 Four related spellings exist.

 ```cpp
 auto gl = [](auto a, auto b) { return a + b; };        // a generic lambda, from C++14